TrisPatt/Big-Ts-Chophouse/README.md

 ![Sign Up](documentation/readme-imgs/sign-up.png)

 * Login
-    * User can login into an account, if they have created one
+    * User can login to an account, if they have created one

 ![Login](documentation/readme-imgs/sign-in.png)